andreastclair/andreastclair.github.io/_posts/2015-09-11-design-thoughts.md

 There was more opinion about the [Hillary logo](http://www.politico.com/story/2015/04/design-experts-trash-hillary-clintons-new-logo-117100).

 What makes people react to one design over another?
 How can people have such strong opinions about a shade of green, but neutrally accept a new logo that they'll likely see multiple times a day?

+Just some food for thought.
+Next up, design vs art.